rochars/byte-data/README.md

 Currently only 16-bit half-precision.

 ### Integers
-- Overflow on integers will throw a *"Overflow"* error.
+- Overflow on integers will throw a *RangeError*.
-- packing NaN will throw a 'Argument is not a integer' error.
+- packing NaN will throw a *TypeError*.
-- packing Infinity or -Infinity will throw a 'Argument is not a integer' error.
+- packing Infinity or -Infinity will throw a *RangeError*.

 #### Signed integers
 Signed integers are [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement).